zriyansh/signoz.io/src/pages/technical-writer-program.md

 ## General FAQs

+- We pay $150 per published article.
+We pay via PayPal for international transfers, and via bank accounts for Indian transfers.
 - How long should the article be?
     - We expect the articles to be somewhere between 1000-1500 words.
 - How long should each article take?